-- 2. Agents for transformation come from within the game: the working class for Marxism; women for feminism.
-Change is not fundamentally a question of experts or elites imposing change as benevolent kings, but of oppressed people bringing about change. - 3.
-Transformation comes through struggle: there are powerful interests at stake in fundamental emancipatory social change \rightarrow people with privileges do not spontaneously relinquish privileges just through moral arguments \rightarrow struggles for power are inherent in the project of social emancipation. - 4.
+2. Agents for transformation come from within the game: the working class for Marxism; women for feminism; oppressed racial minorities for critical race theory.
+Change is not fundamentally a question of experts or elites imposing change as benevolent kings, but of oppressed people bringing about change.

+- 3. Transformation comes through struggle: there are powerful interests at stake in fundamental emancipatory social change $\rightarrow$ people with privileges do not spontaneously relinquish privileges just through moral arguments $\rightarrow$ struggles for power are inherent in the project of social emancipation. - 4.
 Punchline: oppressed people can transform the conditions of their own oppression through struggle.